andrey-shikhov/wlog/README.md

 # Migration
-For the sake of the smooth migration, there are all the methods of the original Log class such as `Log.d(tag, message,  throwable)` and so on.
-So, for quick migration replace all `import android.util.Log;` to `import me.shikhov.wlog.Log;` and all must work as before.
+For the sake of the smooth migration, there are all the methods of the original Log class such as `Log.d(tag, message,  throwable)` and so on.<br> So, for quick migration replace all `import android.util.Log;` to `import me.shikhov.wlog.Log;` and all must work as before.
 But remember if string concatenation is used in such methods it should be replaced with `append()` or 'a()' calls

 # Installation
 Library is in `jcenter` and `mavenCentral` repositories, so you only need to declare it in dependencies in your `build.gradle`
 ```
 dependencies {
-    compile 'me.shikhov:wlog:1.1.0'
+    compile 'me.shikhov:wlog:1.2.4'
 }
 ```